Writer/Surfer

 Weight: 554g

-Key Features: Mips, Zonal KOROYD, 21 adjustable vents, BOA 360 fit system
+Key Features: Mips, Zonal Koroyd, 21 adjustable vents, BOA 360 fit system

 Pros: Complete adjustability with super generous venting

-Cons: Style is a bit sporty
+Cons: Expensive, style can be a bit sporty for some

 For the skier or rider looking to dial in every single aspect of their helmet for maximum comfort, the Smith Vantage earns top marks.
 The Vantage’s 21 vents have dual adjusters that allow you to open fully, halfway, or close completely for optimal airflow on any given day.
 A BOA 360 fit system allows you to literally dial in your fit.
 And we found the interior padding and liner to be generous, plush, and comfortable without being too hot.
-Unfortunately, unlike other Smith helmets the Vantage did not allow for fitting a beanie underneath as easily.
-So, we’d recommend sizing up if you fall in this category.
-And overall, the design may be a bit too “sporty” looking.
-Especially for skiers and riders looking for a more understated look.
-At the time of publishing in January 2024, the Vantage can be found online for as low as $161.
-Read our full review of the Smith Vantage (Women’s version) here.

 CHECK PRICE ON REI CHECK PRICE ON Smith